KasifMemon/KasifMemon/README.md

 - 🌱 I’m currently DonNet Developer , C# and MVC

-- ❓ Ask me about anything related to Core Java
+- ❓ Ask me about anything related to C#  and MVC

 - ⚡ Fun fact: I am making Graphics for fun